cdepillabout/evil-nix/README.md

 The next section is an introduction to Nix for a non-Nixer (or anyone that needs a refresher), focusing on the concepts needed to explain how `evilDownloadUrl` works.
-The section after is a longer, technical explanation of how `evilDownloadUrl` works.
+The section after is a technical explanation of how `evilDownloadUrl` works.

 ### Intro to Nix concepts for the non-Nixer